 Victims of dog bites are entitled to money to cover their medical expenses caused by the injury.
 They may also be entitled to other damages such as money for pain and suffering, costs of future medical care and money for lost wages.
 A Pickens County dog bite lawyer will assist you in protecting your rights and helping you get the money you are owed.

 Your dog bite lawyer will examine all aspects of your situation and gather documentation to prove your case.
 You must be able to prove that the dog owner was liable for the injuries.
 Additionally, you must show proof of your injuries.
 You will need to have all medical evaluations and detailed bills that indicate how your injuries occurred and what treatment was required.

 If punitive damages are recoverable, you must also show evidence of them.
 For example, if you were unable to work for a period of time, you need to provide details showing your absence from work as well as the amount of money that you lost due to the incident.
 Your Pickens County dog bite lawyer knows what information is needed for your case and will work to get a resolution that is fair for you.

 Some of these types of cases are resolved through negotiation before they go to court.
 If a reasonable settlement is not possible, the matter will proceed to trial.
 Your lawyer will guide you through the entire process and work on your behalf to make sure you obtain a settlement to cover your needs.
 If you were injured by a dog bite, it might be necessary to file a legal claim.
-Contact a Pickens County dog bite lawyer at Brumback & Langley to discuss your case.
+Contact a Pickens County personal injury attorney at Brumback & Langley to discuss your case.
 Call us at (864)-326-0424 to schedule your free case evaluation.